 Nevertheless, Habitat 67 does have multiple exit points, internal stairs, and light wells that can serve as means of escape for some floor levels during emergencies.
 Furthermore, the complex is equipped with a smoke control system that prevents the spread of smoke and fire to other areas.

-As we saw, Habitat 67’s site plan is centred around fixed, zigzag modules that are connected by a network of pedestrian streets and plazas.
+As we saw, the Habitat 67 site plan is centered around fixed, zigzag modules that are connected by a network of pedestrian streets and plazas.
 Some of these modules have a proper and well-defined funnel-shaped entry, while others may appear cramped with a lot of negative space and corners.

-Let’s have a closer look at the deets below.
+Let’s take a closer look at the deets below.

 Then, at the unit plan level, this fancy geometry becomes a basic rectangular layout with windows blocked off on the lower levels near where the plazas and streets.
 Also, most of the buffer areas, utilities or service spaces are flanked on one side of the wall, to maximize the free space for the living area.